dragnilar/DankMemerConsole/README.md

 ![Pepe2](DankMemerConsole/Images/pepe2.png)
 ![Pepe1](DankMemerConsole/Images/pepe1.png)

 This is a windows application for playing Dank Memer on Discord.
 It provides a number of convienences for playing Dank Memer as well as the standard Discord webpage.
+This app was made for fun in my spare time and also primarily to test out WebView2 (the embedded Edge Browser).
+This app demonstrates some of the things you can do with WebView2, including JavaScript interop, using keyboard emulation, modifying the DOM/web page and treating the website as part of your application (Hybrid App, basically).

 ## Features